c2research/gdtw/README.md

 ### pull requests

-We're exited to see others implement their own distance functions and add those distances to library of distances.
+We're excited to see others implement their own distance functions and add those distances to library of distances.
 To do this, please document your work using doxygen style and add tests to `test/distance`.

 ### contact